Abortion

 Emotions after an abortion

 After an abortion, you may experience all kinds of emotions: relief, sadness, guilt or shame.
 Some women feel unsure afterwards whether they made the right decision to have an abortion.
-That's quite normal.
+That's perfectly normal.
 Mostly those feelings just go away again.
 Talking to someone about them does help.
 You can also make an appointment with someone from a Sense clinic or a social worker at Fiom.

 Check up